grayhatacademy/ghidra_scripts/README.md

 ![ARM ROP Register Move](./img/armrop_registermove.png)

 ## Stack Finder
 Find ARM ROP gadgets that put a stack address in a register.
-Useful for calling functions with a user controlled string.
+Useful for finding shell code and strings on the stack.

 ![ARM ROP Stack Finder](./img/armrop_stackfinder.png)